saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/moveShipmentItem.md

 **Purpose**

 The primary goal of the `moveShipmentItem` service is to transfer a specific item from one shipment to another within the same order.
 This is useful in scenarios where items need to be rearranged or consolidated during the fulfillment process.
+Shipment should be in SHIPMENT_INPUT status, to add or remove ShipmentItem.

 **Use Cases**